Eclipse 550: Eclipse 700

 In June 2017 it was announced the design would fit Williams FJ33 turbofans instead of the PW615s, derated to 1200 lbf from 1900 lbf.
-This selection follows the possible end of the PW615 production as a backlog of already developed PW610s components for the Eclipse 500 is consumed, and restarting the production line at a low rate and for a short time is uncertain.
+This selection followed the possible end of the PW615 production as a backlog of already developed PW610s components for the Eclipse 500 was consumed, and the possibility of restarting the production line at a low rate and for a short time was uncertain.

-The production of the 550 could be interrupted as early as in 2017, leaving a gap until "Project Canada" reaches market, which was initially forecast for late 2018 or early 2019, but which was not met.
+The production of the 550 was projected to be interrupted as early as 2017, leaving a gap until "Project Canada" reached market, which was initially forecast for late 2018 or early 2019, but which was not met.

-It is intended that "Project Canada" will be eventually designated as the Eclipse EA700, but it requires an additional investment of US$50 million to complete the development.
-It will compete with similar light business jets like the HondaJet and the Embraer Phenom 100 and also with high-speed single turboprops such as the Daher TBM 930/910.
+It is intended that "Project Canada" would eventually be designated as the Eclipse EA700, but it required an additional investment of US$50 million to complete the development.
+It was intended to compete with similar light business jets like the HondaJet and the Embraer Phenom 100 and also with high-speed single turboprops such as the Daher TBM 930/910.

-The EA700's fuselage is stretched by 14 in and its horizontal stabilizer has a greater span.
-The FJ33 engines provide better hot and high performance with a 75 knots higher speed and a range of 1,470 nmi.
-In 2017 it was forecast that the aircraft would be priced at $3.6 million and by July 2017 had received 30 orders, mostly from current owners, who will benefit from a trade-in program.
+The EA700's fuselage was stretched by 14 in and its horizontal stabilizer had a greater span.
+The FJ33 engines provided better hot and high performance with a 75 knots higher speed and a range of 1,470 nmi.
+In 2017 it was forecast that the aircraft would be priced at $3.6 million and by July 2017 had received 30 orders, mostly from current owners, who would benefit from a trade-in program.

 Certification was expected between January and July 2019, provided that One Aviation secured sufficient investment.

-Three prototypes are planned: the first, presented in August 2017 and developed from an Eclipse 500, sports an aerodynamically conforming wing and the next, also based on an existing plane, will test the FJ33.
+Three prototypes were planned: the first, presented in August 2017 and developed from an Eclipse 500, sported an aerodynamically conforming wing and the next, also based on an existing plane, would test the FJ33.
 The EA700 wing was first flown on an existing fuselage in September 2017.

 On October 10, 2018, One Aviation announced it had voluntarily filed for Chapter 11 bankruptcy.

-Citiking International, a Chinese-supported company, then acquired the company; and the acquisition was cleared on March 9, 2020.
+Citiking International, a Chinese-supported company, acquired the company; and the acquisition was cleared on March 9, 2020.
 However, in February 2021, it was reported that those efforts were ultimately unsuccessful and that the company's Chapter 11 reorganization case had been converted to a Chapter 7 bankruptcy liquidation process, with United States-based company AML Global Eclipse LLC maintaining support for all current Eclipse aircraft under the name Eclipse Aerospace, Inc.